eclipse-keyple/keyple-website/content/home/know-more.md

 [[feature]]
   icon = "lightbulb"
   icon_pack = "fas"
-  name = "First Open Source project for ticketing!" description = "The very first Open Source SDK & API for contactless ticketing and access control is now available as an Eclipse Project!
+  name = "First Open Source project for ticketing & access control!" description = "The very first Open Source SDK & API for contactless ticketing and access control is now available as an Eclipse Project!
 Please follow this space for updates!"

 [[feature]]